ecruz165/edwincruz-com/docs/resume/edwin-m-cruz.md

 ### Inspiring Young Minds ( since April 2020 )
 #### https://iymscholars.org

-*Tech Lead Volunteer*
+*Tech Lead Volunteer* / Partner of SaaS Product

-Tech leader and sole contributor as full-time volunteer for IYM which is a non-profit organization.
-Enabled organization to pivot during pandemic to support their community via a custom-built platform and further enhanced automations needed for key business processes through the integration of various third-party APIs.
+Started out as a Tech advisor and then became a sole contributor as full-time volunteer for IYM which is a non-profit organization.
+Enabled organization to pivot to support their community via a custom-built platform and further enhanced automations needed for key business processes through the integration of various third-party APIs.
+Became fully invested and built platform to be a SaaS Product for similar organizations.
 - Developing Portal and Microservices backend for organization on the AWS Cloud using Google Angular for frontend and Spring framework backend.
 - Integrated various REST API into portal: Zoom, Twilio, MailChimp, Jotform and Airtable.
 - Conducted business process mapping, stakeholder analysis sessions and wire-framed main use cases.